Jonathan Bartley: Green Party

 In 2012, Bartley was selected as the Green Party candidate for the Lambeth and Southwark constituency for the London Assembly elections, winning over 18,000 votes.
 Bartley also acted as the party's press officer for the London campaign.

-In 2014, Bartley contested the St Leonard's Ward on Lambeth Council as a Green candidate.
+In 2014, Bartley contested the St Leonard's ward on Lambeth Council as a Green candidate.
 He finished in fifth place.

 Bartley has represented the Green Party in the media, including the BBC's welfare debate at the 2015 general election, clashing with then-Work and Pensions Secretary Iain Duncan Smith.
-Bartley was the Green Party candidate for the London constituency of Streatham in the election, finishing fourth and receiving 4,421 votes (8.9%), up from the 1.8% the party received in 2010.
+Bartley was the Green Party candidate for the London constituency of Streatham in the election, finishing fourth and receiving 4,421 votes (8.9%), an increase from the 1.8% the party received in 2010.

 Bartley sought to be the party's candidate in the 2016 London mayoral election, but was defeated by Siân Berry.
-He was instead named in fourth place on the party's list of candidates for the concurrent London Assembly elections and played an active role in the campaign.
+He was instead named in fourth place on the party's list of candidates for the concurrent London Assembly elections, and played an active role in the campaign.